PreciselyData/cloudnative-geocoding/README.md

 -   Load balancing
 -   Cluster and pod autoscaling

-For complete Global Geocoding SDK documentation, see the [GGS REST and Java API Developer Guide](https://support.pb.com/help/ggs/3.0/en/webhelp/index.html).
+For complete Operational Addressing SDK documentation, see the [Operational Addressing SDK Developer Guide](https://docs.precisely.com/docs/sftw/ggs/5.0/en/webhelp/index.html).

 # Architecture

 The diagrams in this section illustrate the architecture of the Geocoding application deployed in a AWS-hosted environment.
-The architecture and functionality is similar in the Google Cloud environment except for the naming of some of the cluster components.
+The architecture and functionality is similar in the Google Cloud and Microsoft Azure environments except for the naming of some of the cluster components.

 ## Cluster components